 Disturbed sleep is part of most new parents’ life.
+Relatively severe sleep deprivation in new moms and dads is a tough reality with a new baby in the house!
 But it is very important to try to make the best of the situation.

 The study pointed out that even disturbed sleep, with waking up many times per night, is a problem.
-The study also indicated that women actually have twice as high a risk as men to be hit by long-term illness sick leave.
+It also indicated that women actually have twice as high a risk as men to be hit by long-term illness sick leave.

 Why is there such a strong effect between disturbed sleep and long-term sick leave?
 Well, because sleep deprivation can lead to some really negative health effect.
 Here are some of them: